 - Optional parsley or cilantro for garnish

-- Heat a large, non-stick skillet on medium high heat and spray with non-fat cooking spray.
+- Heat oil in a large, non-stick skillet on medium high heat.
 Add in the garlic, and cook until slightly tender and fragrant, about 2-3 minutes.

 - Stir in the diced tomatoes, tomato paste, chicken bouillon, chicken broth, cumin, onion powder, paprika, coriander, and salt and pepper.
 Bring to a simmer and then reduce heat to medium, stirring occasionally.
 Add in garbanzo beans and let cook for about 45 minutes, adding more broth as necessary if sauce becomes too thick.